The Best Diapers of 2021

 You might be wondering about the environmental impact, which is a high priority for many parents.
 You can easily find arguments for both sides, including the inability of disposables to degrade in a traditional landfill and the less than Earth-friendly use of water and electricity required for cloth laundering.
-You must also consider the process used to produce disposable diapers and the environmental impact of dioxin use in this process.
+You should consider the process used to produce disposable diapers and the environmental impact of dioxin use in this process.
 Overall, it is arguably safe to say that cloth diapers have less of a carbon footprint than disposables, but green disposables (a relatively new variety) can potentially walk the line between the two.
-They often have a better chance of biodegradability, less or no use of chlorine (limiting dioxin production), and an increase in the use of recycled or renewable materials.
+They often have a better chance of biodegradability, less or no use of chlorine (limiting dioxin production), and increased use of recycled or renewable materials.
 While we feel green is better for the environment than a traditional disposable, we recommend giving cloth a chance for both the environment and the potential health implications.

-Cloth products lack fragrance, perfumes, lotions, and other irritants that can cause rashes and other skin issues.
+Cloth products lack fragrance, perfumes, lotions, and other irritants that cause rashes and other skin issues.
 Disposables typically use chlorine in the production process, which can be an irritant to sensitive skin.
 They also often include the other top causes of rashes.
 It is hard to argue with the potential health benefits of cloth.
-Still, newer green disposables can also have many of these benefits like the Nature Babycare, which claims to be totally chlorine-free and lacks fragrance, lotions, and dyes.
+Still, newer green disposables can also have many of these benefits like Seventh Generation which boasts being Totally Chlorine-Free and free of lotion and perfume.
 Overall, we believe cloth has advantages you won't find in any disposable.
-Still, if trying cloth diapering is simply something you aren't interested in, then we prefer green disposables over their traditional counterparts.
-Not only because of environmental and baby's health benefits, but these green dynamos also proved to be better in our tests for absorption and leaks earning the higher results in these metrics than the traditional options.
+Still, if trying cloth diapering is simply something you aren't interested in, we prefer green disposables over their traditional counterparts.
+Not only because of environmental and baby's health benefits, but these green dynamos also proved to be better in our tests for absorption and leaks earning higher results in these metrics than the traditional options.

 How much will it cost?